 The total number of prescriptions written for oxymorphone in 2007 was 268,000.
 That number jumped to 1.2 million in 2012.
 Opana was involved in 4,599 emergency room visits in 2010.
 By 2011, the number of visits climbed to 12,122, meaning there were 2.6 more times people seeking emergency care due to Opana just one year later (DEA, 2013).

 Opana abuse via injectable routes is a growing concern.
-The risk of co-infection of hepatitis C and HIV/AIDS is high among users.
+The risk of co-infection with hepatitis C and HIV/AIDS is high among users.
 The reformulated version of the drug can be dissolved in water and drawn up through a syringe, and needle sharing is all-too-common among injection users.
 The number of injections a person may take in a day typically ranges from 4 to 15, with the number of injection partners ranging from one to six (Conrad, 2015).
-Injection-drug use is risky, no matter the drug of choice and in January 2015, over 150 cases of HIV infection occurred among people who were sharing needles, syringes, and injection equipment to take Opana.
-Additionally, studies have also found that Opana by injection can lead to blood clotting and permanent organ damage (FDA, 2012).
+Injection-drug use is risky, no matter the drug of choice.
+In January 2015, over 150 cases of HIV infection occurred among people who were sharing needles, syringes, and injection equipment to take Opana.
+Additionally, studies have also found that Opana use by injection can lead to blood clotting and permanent organ damage (FDA, 2012).

-The use of prescription opioids such as Opana is increasing among pregnant women – whether taken to help manage pain or due to a drug dependency.
-Prolonged use of Opana can put a child at risk for developing a number of birth complications including neonatal abstinence syndrome (NAS).
+The use of prescription opioids such as Opana is increasing among pregnant women—whether they are taken to help manage pain or due to drug dependency.
+The prolonged use of Opana can put a child at risk of developing a number of birth complications, including neonatal abstinence syndrome (NAS).
 NAS occurs in 55-94% of newborns who are exposed to opioids in utero and can cause infants to experience withdrawal after birth (Kraft, et al., 2008).

 Teen Opana Abuse

-In 2015, roughly 5% of high school seniors reported using opioid painkillers such as Opana for nonmedical reasons (NIH, 2015).
-Teen prescription painkiller abuse is extremely risky and puts teens at future risk of heroin use.
+In 2015, roughly 5% of high school seniors reported using opioid painkillers such as Opana for non-medical reasons (NIH, 2015).
+Teen prescription painkiller abuse is extremely risky and puts them at risk for future heroin use.
 In fact, according to statistics from the CDC, past prescription opioid addiction makes you 40 times more likely to develop a heroin dependence.

-Overdosing on Opana can lead to death, and it is important to talk to your teenager about drug use if you suspect they have a problem.
-Try to have an open conversation with your teen about the risks or opioid abuse.
+Overdosing on Opana can lead to death.
+It is important to talk to your teenager about the dangers of drug use if you suspect that they have a problem.
+Try to have an open conversation with your teen about the risks of opioid abuse.